To be found at Projecteuler.net, project Euler is a series of challenging mathematical/computer programming problems.

 This code returns the answer 837799 in 46.908311 seconds.
 (My slowest yet.)

 First I define a function that returns the next number in the list, or the number after that (if it's odd).
 I'll explain this in a minute.
 I define a counter, which starts with 17.
 I had figured out every number less than that in an attempt to make the program go faster.
 It turns out, the maximum chain length for a number under 17 is 12, when starting with 7.
 Then inside of the loop, I create a destruction variable (as I call them).
 This will be the variable that will be destructed in the process of checking (ie. it will change, keeping the index intact).
 Then I just loop over the sequence, keeping track of how long the chain is.
-If the chain is longer than the top chain, that chain becomes the top (duh Tongue).
+If the chain is longer than the top chain, that chain becomes the top (duh ).

 I mentioned the next function taking two steps.
 I had a lot of trouble getting the program to run under a minute, so I researched the Collatz problem a bit, which pointed me to a different sequence (3n+1)/2 instead of 3n+1.
 I thought about this and figured out that if you apply this to every number in the same fashion, the longest chain will still stay the longest.
 That allowed me to push the program's running time under a minute.